DATGROUP/SoapUI-Sample-Project/README.md

 3. Double-click on Project and then click on the green arrow to run all TestSteps.

 If all TestSteps are green then you API works.
-If not, then you must look if you have written the wrong logindata.
+If not, then you must look if you have written the wrong logindata or the faultCode and faultString gives you the right advice what is wrong in your request.

 For more information about the API look at the Kompendium on www.dat.de.